forumulator/RGWFileBackend/DBSchema.md

 ## 3. Support for S3 Operations:

-1. Creating a bucket: Insert into the bucket table, with default values.
+1. Creating a bucket: Insert into the bucket table, with values.
 Name provided by user.
+	` INSERT INTO Bucket VALUES (...)`
 2. Removing a bucket: Along with all the objects in the Bucket.
 Atomic transaction that:
-	1. Removes all the objects from ObjectStore JOIN ObjectDirectory With given bucketId
+	1. Removes all the objects from `ObjectStore JOIN ObjectDirectory` With given `BucketId`
 	2. Removes all the Objects in the bucket from ObjectDirectory
 	3. Removes the bucket from Bucket.

-3. Listing Buckets: SELECT * from Bucket
+3. Listing Buckets: `SELECT * FROM Bucket`
 4. Uploading an Object: Requires a Bucket Name, Object Content.
 Atomic transaction:
-	1. Hash the objectID, Store the Data and ID in ObjectStore
+	1. Hash the objectID, Store the Data and ID in `ObjectStore`
-	2. Store the metadata including BucketID in ObjectDirectory
+	2. Store the metadata including `BucketID` in `ObjectDirectory`
 	3. Increment the number of objects in a bucket by 1
-5. Removing an Object: Exactly the opposite of Uploading, does not require bucketId.
+5. Removing an Object: Exactly the opposite of Uploading, does not require `BucketId`.
-6. Listing Objects in a bucket: SELECT ObjectID FROM ObjectDirectory WHERE  BucketId = ID.
+6. Listing Objects in a bucket: `SELECT ObjectID FROM ObjectDirectory WHERE  BucketId = ID`.

 ## 4. Chunked Uploads and Large Object Support: